 Art galleries hold an inspiring presence on Sanibel Island, with monthly Art Nights during the winter.
 Seashell shops, resort clothing boutiques and jewelry stores selling custom, sea-inspired adornments line small shopping centers festooned with bougainvillea, shady ficus trees and swaying palms.
 Restaurants on both islands excel at seafood succulence, but menus range from Mediterranean to New American.

-Between Sanibel and Captiva, visitors can find a resort to precisely match their style of vacationing.
-Small inns provide an intimate experience, Gulf-front resorts cater to beach buffs, cottages have that delicious barefoot feel and grand destination resorts leave no vacation whim unfulfilled.
+Between Sanibel and Captiva, find a resort to precisely match your style of vacationing.
+Small inns provide an intimate experience, Gulf-front resorts cater to beach buffs, cottages have that freeing barefoot feel, and grand destination resorts leave no vacation whim unfulfilled.
 Local marinas offer plenty of cruises and guided experiences on the water, while resorts and outfitters often stock kayaks, sailboats, paddleboats and an assortment of water toys.

 Discover more about The Beaches of Fort Myers & Sanibel